 A candidate may accept a designated contribution if it is made before the designated election, regardless of whether the candidate has outstanding debts from that election.
 However, a designated contribution is subject to the net debts outstanding rule if it is made after the election for which it is designated.

-An SSF may make an undesignated contribution on or before the day of the election regardless of whether the candidate has debts, even if the candidate does not receive the check until after the election has passed.
-See “Date contribution is made.”
+An SSF may make an undesignated contribution on or before the day of the election regardless of whether the candidate has debts, even if the candidate does not receive the check until after the election has passed as explained in "Date contribution is made."
 An undesignated contribution made after the election has passed, however, must be applied to the next election.